 Some readers have reported that their casters still swivel when locked, creating some instability and movement.
 I haven’t found that to be an issue.

-I installed 4 heavy duty locking casters, one on each corner, and between the weight of the table and the stability of the locking casters, I’ve had no problems with instability as I use the table.
+I installed 4 heavy duty locking casters, one on each corner, and between the weight of the table and the stability of the locking system on the casters, I’ve had no problems with instability as I use the table.